inmanta/pytest-inmanta-lsm/README.md

 ## Usage

 This plugin is built around the remote_orchestrator fixture.
-It offers features to

 A typical testcase using this plugin looks as follows:
 ```python